HAS-Tools-Fall2020/homework-Bensketball/Submissions/assignment_9_sec2_fin/mitchell_HW9.md

 0. [ Grade](#grd)

 ___
 `Was unsure if I needed to do a write up this week.
 I have a midterm due tonight so time is short.
 If so, I will happily do one to make up.
 Please let me know.
-My python script has been properly noted.`
+My python script has been properly noted.
+I also completed my forecast.`